 How to DIY Kids Rainbow Party Necklaces

-Line the condiment containers up on the art tray or cookie sheet.
+First, we lined the condiment containers up on the art tray or cookie sheet.
 Next, my preschooler added rainbow beads to each container.
 Leave enough room in the container to fit the string, clasp and letter beads.

-Next, we added letter beads to each container, to spell each friend’s name.
+Next, we added letter beads to each container to spell each friend’s name.
 This was completely my preschooler’s idea!
 It was actually a ton of fun as I picked out each letter, and she dropped the letters into the container as we spelled each name out.
 Without even trying, we were working on letter recognition!

 After we filled each container with letters, I immediately stacked the container with the gift tag.
 I wanted a way to remember which necklace went into each bag without much hassle.